 3. Portable Convenience

 Lightweight and compact, digital cutting machines can be easily transported.
-No need for a dedicated workstation; just grab your machine and go!
+There is no need for a dedicated workstation; grab your machine and go!

 4. Durability